Coprela/CompareSet/README.md

 python build_package.py
 ```

-The resulting binary will be placed in the `dist` directory.
-If the
+The resulting binary will be placed in the `dist` directory and is
+digitally signed using Microsoft's `signtool`.
+You **must** define the
-environment variables `SIGNTOOL`, `SIGN_CERT` and `SIGN_PASS` are
+environment variables `SIGNTOOL`, `SIGN_CERT` and `SIGN_PASS` before
-defined, the script also attempts to sign the generated executable using
-Microsoft's `signtool`.
-Set `SIGN_TIMESTAMP` to override the timestamp
+running the packaging script.
+Set `SIGN_TIMESTAMP` to override the
-URL (defaults to the DigiCert service).
+timestamp URL (defaults to the DigiCert service).
+The build will fail if the
+signing step cannot complete.

 ## Dependencies